FMuro/matching/README.md

 The output is a folder `myfolder_renamed` within the current location containing the renamed PDF files.

-The option `-d` prints a list of the form `file name | macthed name | score` in decreasing failiure likelyhood order for you to check if there are errors.
+The option `-d` prints a list of the form `file name | macthed name | score` in decreasing failure likelihood order for you to check if there are errors.

 You can test this script as follows.
 Assuming you're at this project's root: